-For example, let’s say you track three keywords, and their rank positions for one day are 2, 21, and 4.
+As an example, let’s say you track three keywords and their rank positions in the SERP for one day are 2, 21, and 4.

-To find the average rank for these keywords, follow the simple mathematical formula to calculate average: Find the sum of the numbers and divide by the number of integers.
+To find the average rank for these keywords, you would simply calculate the sum of the numbers and divide it by the number of integers.

 So in this case, the average rank for that given day is 9.

-You can calculate the best rank, where you select the highest rank for each keyword over the given time period (i.e. week or month), and then you calculate the average of those “best” ranks for each keyword.
+One way is to calculate the best rank, where you select the highest rank for each keyword over the given time period (i.e. week or month).
+Then you calculate the average of those “best” ranks for each keyword.

-It goes without saying that this method paints a picture in a positive light, since it only cares about the best keyword rankings.
+It goes without saying that this method paints a positive picture since it only cares about the best keyword rankings.

-But keep in mind, average rank is not without its downsides, and as you’ll see, is not the SEO metric that we recommend you use.
+But reporting on average rank does have some downsides and, as you’ll see, is not the SEO metric that we recommend using.

 The Downside of Average Rank